spring-attic/reactor-tools/README.md

 }
 ```

-You may also re-process existing classes if you cannot eagerly run the init:
+You may also re-process existing classes if you cannot run the init eagerly:
 ```java
 ReactorDebugAgent.init();
 ReactorDebugAgent.processExistingClasses();